vbourgea/CSED490T_speaker-project/README.md

-2. I made a network exactly same with the paper (Yuji Tokozume), but it is too big nets, so I cannot handle on my desktop if we want to make same nets with the paper, we need several parallel computers, which is impossible. so, I downsized the network.
+2. I made a network exactly same with the paper (Yuji Tokozume), but it is too big nets, so I cannot handle on my desktop if we want to make same nets with the paper, we need several parallel computers and more data, which is impossible. so, I downsized the network.